mk2cav/StockMarket/README.md

 # Super Simple Stocks
-Super simple stocks is an application to manage trades on a set of stocks and it's a technical test as part of the hiring process for a very important company.
+Super simple stocks is an application to manage trades on a set of stocks.

 ### 1. Assignment Description